 There's no two ways about it: Canada is a big place (the second-largest country in the world, in fact).
-However, much of northern Canada is wilderness - perfect for a hike (or perhaps even a research trip) but not likely to be where you spend most of your time during a PhD.
+However, much of northern Canada is wilderness - perfect for a hike (or perhaps even a research trip) but not likely to be where you spend most of your time during PhD study.
 Instead, like most residents, you'll probably find yourself living in the southern part of the country.

 So, what's student life like in Canada?

 Culture and tourism